cdvel/cdvel/README.md

 ### Hi there 👋 I'm Cesar!
 You can find me as `@cdvel` in most networks.

 - I'm a tech team lead, cloud infrastructure specialist, and consultant
-- Always looking to collaborate in interesting projects
+- Always looking to collaborate in interesting projects, ping me!
-- If you'd like to learn more about the tools I use check [here][tech-radar]
+- If you'd like to learn more about the tools I use check [my tech radar][tech-radar]

 ### Find me elsewhere